The Widow Who Never Lost: Marie Chapelier's Legal Victory

 1. Literacy is power.
 Her ability to read and write transformed her agency.

-3. Documentation protects rights.
-Proper notarization and record-keeping enabled her legal victories.
+2. Documentation protects rights.
+Proper notarization enabled her victories.

-4. Persistence pays.
-Four years, nine judgments, five court levels—she never quit.
+3. Persistence pays.
+Four years, nine judgments—she never quit.

-5. Family alliances matter.
-When Étienne stood with his mother, it strengthened her position immeasurably.
+4. Family alliances matter.
+When Étienne stood with his mother, it strengthened her position.

 EPILOGUE: THE DOCUMENTS